FabricMC/fabric-docs/develop/data-generation/features.md

 ## Configured Features {#configured-features}

+To make a feature naturally spawn in our world, we should start by defining a configured feature in our configured features class.

-First, before we can do anything, we need to create the `ExampleModWorldConfiguredFeatures` class
+Before we can do anything, let's create the configured features class inside of the `main` package, which contains a `configure` method:

-Below is the following example that we will use for this tutorial

 @[code lang=java transcludeWith=:::datagen-world:ConfigureFeatures-Class](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldConfiguredFeatures.java)

-To make a feature naturally spawn in our world, we should start by defining a configured feature in our configured features class.
-Let's add a custom configured feature for a Diamond Ore vein.
+Now, let's add a custom configured feature for a Diamond Ore vein.
 First, register the key for the `ConfiguredFeature` in your configured feature class:

 @[code lang=java transcludeWith=:::datagen-world:configured-key](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldConfiguredFeatures.java)